pheliks/pheliks.github.io/_posts/2020-07-16-8-tools-and-tips-to-enhance-engagement-in-an-online-classroom.markdown

 </li>

 <li><strong>Annotation tools.</strong>
 With these tools students are not only able to answer teacher’s questions interactively but more importantly collaboratively build shared knowledge.
-For example, in one of the workshops, the coach named some concept and asked us to think about how we understand it.
-After that, the lecturer provided access to the annotation board where we were welcomed to place stickers with the words that characterise the concept.
+For example, in one of the workshops of the Developing Academic Practice course, our lecturer named some concept and asked us to think about how we understand it.
+After that, the teacher provided access to the annotation board where we were welcomed to place stickers with the words that characterise the concept.
 This followed by engaging and meaningful discussion.
 The tool that had been used is <a href="https://www.mural.co/" target="_blank" rel="noopener noreferrer">Mural</a>.
 <figure class="">
     <img src="/assets/images/posts/2020-07-16-8-tools/Mural.png" alt="MURAL is a digital workspace for visual collaboration.">
     <figcaption>